zzzprojects/docs/dappertutorial.net/pages/getting-started/dapper-insert-and-update-in-bulk.md

 ## Bulk Update

-The `BulkUpdate` method allows to `UPDATE` a larger number of entities in a database table or a view.
+The [Dapper BulkUpdate](/bulk-update) method allows to `UPDATE` a larger number of entities in a database table or a view.
 You can use this action to update multiple records at the same time, which can be useful when you need to make changes to a large number of records.

 ```csharp
 using (var connection = new SqlConnection(FiddleHelper.GetConnectionStringSqlServer()))